mattermost/docs/source/configure/experimental-configuration-settings.rst

 .. note::

   - This configuration setting affects the total memory consumption of the server.
-The maximum memory of a single image is dictated by ``MaxImageResolution * 24 bytes``, where the maximum image resolution is 33MB.
+The maximum memory of a single image is dictated by ``MaxImageResolution * 24 bytes``, where the default maximum image resolution value is 33MB.
-  - Therefore, a good rule of thumb to follow is that ``33MB * MaxImageDecoderConcurrency * 24`` should be less than the allocated memory for image decoding.
+  - Therefore, a good rule of thumb to follow is that ``33MB * MaxImageDecoderConcurrency * 24`` should be less than the total memory for the server.
   - For example, if you have a 4-core server, you should leave aside at least ``33 * 4 * 24 = 3168MB`` memory for image processing.
 Otherwise, adjust the `MaxImageResolution <#maximum-image-resolution>`_ configuration setting to adjust the amount of memory needed for image processing.

 +--------------------------------------------------------------------------------------------------------+